animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring creates the wrapper class and registers the Functions with Apache Geode’s `FunctionService`.
+Spring creates the wrapper class and registers the Functions with Apache Geode's `FunctionService`.
 The Function ID used to register each Function must be unique.
 By using convention, it defaults to the simple (unqualified) method name.
 The name can be explicitly defined by using the `id` attribute of the `@GemfireFunction` annotation.